sgoudham-university/SomervilleSwag/README.md

 - **Challenges**

-  1. Implementing State Design Patterns is quite difficult when dealing with asynchronous event listeners of the JFrames/JPanels
+  1. Implementing State Design Patterns is quite difficult when dealing with asynchronous event listeners of the JFrames/JPanels.

+  2. Unit Testing of the UI is virtually impossible through only common libraries of JUnit5 and Mockito.
+To work around this, we are only unit testing the core business logic.

+  3. Displaying product images within the UI proves to be somewhat difficult

 ### Class Diagrams